ubco-mds-2021-labs/dashboard1-group-a/README.md

 ## Team Members

 - Disha DH: one sentence about you!
-- Gavin Grochowski: one sentence about you!
+- Gavin Grochowski is busy trying to pull the perfect espresso shot.
 - Kristy Phipps loves to dance, cuddle puppies and to learn cool new stuff!
 - Yilin Sun: one sentence about you!